 How can I get on your email listserv for Project Uplift notifications?

-We want to communicate with you regularly on all matters related to UNC Admissions.
+We want to communicate with counselors and school administrators regularly on all matters related to UNC Admissions, including programs such as Project Uplift.
 To receive these regular monthly updates, please email us at email@example.com.
-If you are on this mailing list, we’ll be sure to include you in future emailings about Project Uplift.
+If you are a parent or student and would like more information about Project Uplift, please email firstname.lastname@example.org.

 Can current sophomores (rising juniors) attend Project Uplift?